dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 In the latter I looked at Templates and Generic Code and found them wanting outside the trivial and in Libraries such as the STL.
 I took this position based in part on the confusion that resulted from the complex error messages, particularly in the case of junior programmers and those inexperienced with the code.

-I attempted to demonstrate that using Namespaces, Strong Typing and Included Code Files could be used to produce more readable and understandable code that could be absorbed? locally and modified without significant and possibly unknown side effects.
+I attempted to demonstrate that using Namespaces, Strong Typing and Included Code Files could be used to produce more readable and understandable code that could be interperated locally and modified without significant and possibly unknown side effects.

 In this post, now almost two years later, I will give a real world example of these concepts in action and at the same time demonstrate how the can be used along side Templates and Generic Code in a cooperative manner.